 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 The Group reassesses whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control.
 Specifically, the Group controls an investee if and only if the Group has:

-- power over the investee (i.e. existing rights that give it the current ability to direct the relevant activities of the investee); - exposure, or rights, to variable returns from its involvement with the investee; and - the ability to use its power over the investee to affect its returns.
+- activities of the investee); - exposure, or rights, to variable returns from its involvement with the investee; and - the ability to use its power over the investee to affect its returns.